An Overview of the Amex Platinum Card

 American Express UK Platinum Credit Card Summary

-The sign-up bonus of 30,000 points (35,000 points if you use this specific sign up link) for the Amex Platinum credit card is the most generous in the market at the current time.
+The sign-up bonus of 30,000 points (35,000 points if you use this specific sign up link and scrolling down to the correct card) for the Amex Platinum credit card is the most generous in the market at the current time.

 Is Amex Platinum worth it UK?
 The £450 annual fee is one of the most expensive in the market, however as we’ve seen from our cost analysis if you are a frequent traveller who would use the various other perks of the card, there is definitely value to be had here.
 Note you can always cancel for a pro-rata fee refund at any time, useful if you receive your sign-up bonus and find you aren’t making the most of your various other perks.
 Alternatively if the maths just don’t add up why not try the (free for the first 12 months) American Express Gold Card – reviewed here.